 - Directional degrees and decimal minutes: 40° 26.767′ N 79° 58.933′ W

 This type of format can be written in a variety of other ways, such as in positive and negative values.
 Whatever the coordinate data format, Mapize can easily convert your coordinates into a map.
-This time, all the data should only be in a single column; our algorithms will take care of the conversion and geocoding.
+All the data should only be in a single column.
+Our algorithms will take care of the conversion and geocoding.